nbargovic/filebeats-message-extractor/README.md

 ```

 With the above configuration, the KStreams application will connect to the Kafka Brokers identified by the `bootstrap.servers` cluster making use of the `security.protocol` configuration.
-The KStreams Application will use a consumer group with the `application.id` and read its input from `input.topic.name` and write out the parsed message events to `msg.topic.name`, and the metadata to changelog stream that back a KTable named `filebeats_metadata`.
+The KStreams Application will use a consumer group with the `application.id` and read its input from `input.topic.name` and write out the parsed message events to `msg.topic.name`, and the metadata to a compacted topic named `filebeats_metadata`.
 If any configured exceptions are caught with the `input.topic.name` deserialization or parsing, the event will not be written to `msg.topic.name`, and will instead be written to `error.topic.name`.
 To horizontally scale the KStream, make sure the `input.topic.name` has multiple partitions and start another jvm with the same configuration properties file.

 ## Execution
 Run the `filebeats-message-extractor-0.1-jar-with-dependencies.jar` with Java 8.